neonfuz/Pomato/README.md

 # Pomato

-This is a simple little productivity timer, based on the basic concept used by timers like pomello.
+Pomato is a simple productivity timer, based on the Pomodoro Technique.
+It shows your currently remaining time in the favicon, and is meant to be pinned as an app tab.

+## Features
+As of writing, it currently just counts down from 25 minutes and has a reset button, but in the future I plan on adding a break feature, adjustable time, time tracking, and syncing across devices.